John Bingham, 7th Baron Clanmorris

-John Michael Ward Bingham, 7th Baron Clanmorris (3 November 1908 – 6 August 1988) was a onetime MI5 spy and an English novelist who published 17 thrillers, detective novels, and spy novels.
+John Michael Ward Bingham, 7th Baron Clanmorris (3 November 1908 – 6 August 1988) was a one time MI5 counterspy and an English novelist who published 17 thrillers, detective novels, and spy novels.

 Personal life

 Bingham was the son of Arthur Bingham, 6th Baron Clanmorris, and Mowbray Leila Cloete.
 He was educated at Cheltenham College, and married Madeleine Mary Ebel, daughter of Clement Ebel, on 28 July 1934.
 His wife worked for the security services and was a playwright and biographer.
 Bingham fought in the Second World War with the Royal Engineers, and was attached to the General Staff.
 He succeeded as 7th Baron Clanmorris on 24 June 1960.

 Background

 During the Second World War and for two decades after 1950, Bingham worked for MI5, and had long been said to be the inspiration for John le Carré's character George Smiley.
 In 1999, le Carré confirmed that Bingham had been an inspiration for Smiley and went further in 2000, writing in an introduction to a reissue of one of Bingham's novels: "He had been one of two men who had gone into the making of George Smiley.
 Nobody who knew John and the work he was doing could have missed the description of Smiley in my first novel".
 John le Carré wrote that Bingham encouraged him to write his first novel, Call for the Dead (1961), and to remain an active MI5 officer whilst doing so; and in a BBC Radio Front Row interview in 2009, said that Bingham's successful thriller novels, published when the two men worked together at MI5 in the 1950s, inspired him to write his first two books.